pleabargain/EnglishHelpsYourCareer/phrases.md

 * I accepted her offer at face value.

 # I was very popular...
+I was very popular at the party because I brought some good wine.

 # so far so good
+He told me that it's so far so good.

 # let's take it outside